How to join a Windows Server computer

 It will be synchronized with your Azure AD and allow the VM to join the domain.
-In fact, AAD DS is an online Domain Controller allowing us to join computers to azure using the standard way like with an on-premises domain.
-Therefore, it requires also a VPN between the VMs and the Azure Network.
+In fact, AAD DS is an online Domain Controller allowing us to join Cloud Computers to azure using the standard way like with an on-premises domain.
+Therefore, it also requires a VPN between the VMs and the Azure Network.
 Here is a good link explaining AAD DS.

 Build a Windows Server based VM

 Type domain and select Azure AD Domain Services to get to this page

 Fill out the information as shown below: select a resource group – choose a DNS domain name – select your region and SKU (standard here) – forest : user .
 Click Next